 - generate prefix lists from the AS-Macro AS-AZION, registered at RADB and TC.

-- ensure a high quality of experience for the end user with the interconnections that must occur at mutual locations, with a minimum of 2x 10G SFP+ Ethernet interfaces, and the interface capacity upgrades that must occur in a timely manner.
+- ensure a high quality of experience for the end user with a minimum of 2 10G SFP+ interfaces and ensure that appropriate capacity upgrades occur in a timely manner.

 Peering InformationSection titled Peering Information